combine-org/combine-org.github.io/content/authors/COMBINE_2023/_index.md

 PySB Tutorial: https://pysb.readthedocs.io/en/stable/tutorial.html

 <hr>
-<b>Introducing poincar√© and SimBio</b> Mauro Silberberg		Universidad de Buenos Aires, Facultad de Ciencias Exactas y Naturales, Departamento de F√≠sica, y CONICET - Universidad de Buenos Aires, Instituto de F√≠sica de Buenos Aires (IFIBA).
-Buenos Aires, Argentina
+<b>Introducing poincar√© and SimBio</b> Mauro Silberberg (Universidad de Buenos Aires, Facultad de Ciencias Exactas y Naturales, Departamento de F√≠sica)
 <br>
 Poincar√© is a new Python-based library to define and simulate dynamical systems.
 Trying not to reinvent (much of) the wheel, it uses modern Python syntax to define and compose models in a compact way.
 This allows us to take advantage of the huge investment on tooling from the broader Python community such as static type checkers, code linters and formatters, autocomplete and refactoring features from IDEs, among others.